LalaIAm/tarot-cline/memory-bank/activeContext.md

 We have made significant progress on Milestone 3, having completed Phase 1 (Database Setup), Phase 2 (Service Layer), Phase 3 (Journal Entry Core), Phase 4 (Journal Management), Phase 5 (Dashboard Integration), and Phase 6 (Reading-Journal Connection).
 We've created the database schema for journals, journal tags, and tag mappings with appropriate Row-Level Security policies, extended the Supabase service layer with comprehensive journal and tag management functions, implemented the Redux state management for the journaling feature, added rich text editing, enhanced mood selection, advanced filtering and search for journal entries, implemented an enhanced dashboard with journal integration, activity statistics, and quick action buttons, and completed the reading-journal connection flow with visual indicators and rich previews.

-We are now working on Phase 7 (Testing & Refinement) of Milestone 3, having set up Cypress for end-to-end testing.
-We've implemented a comprehensive test suite covering all aspects of the journaling feature, including core functionality, filtering and search, reading-journal connections, dashboard integration, and authentication.
-This will ensure all components work well together and provide a smooth user experience.
+We are now working on Phase 7 (Testing & Refinement) of Milestone 3.
+We've set up Cypress for end-to-end testing and implemented a comprehensive test suite covering all aspects of the journaling feature, including core functionality, filtering and search, reading-journal connections, dashboard integration, and authentication.
+We've also enhanced our testing approach by adding a custom getByData command to improve selector consistency and maintainability.
+Additionally, we've updated our React components with consistent data-test attributes that match our test selectors.

 ## Recent Changes
+- **Continued Milestone 3 Phase 7 (Testing & Refinement)**:
+  - Enhanced test reliability by adding a custom getByData Cypress command
+  - Updated all test files to use the consistent getByData selector pattern
+  - Added corresponding data-test attributes to React components including:
+    - JournalEntryForm (title input, mood selector, tag input, save button)
+    - JournalEntryDetail (content, tags, linked reading, edit/delete buttons)
+    - Authentication components (login/signup inputs and buttons)
+  - Updated package.json with additional scripts for targeted test runs
+  - Improved testing documentation with a comprehensive README
+  - Fixed tests for all journaling features to use the new selector pattern
+  - Committed and pushed all testing enhancements to the repository

-- **Started Milestone 3 Phase 7 (Testing & Refinement)**:
+- **Previously in Milestone 3 Phase 7 (Testing & Refinement)**:
   - Set up Cypress for end-to-end testing
   - Created custom commands for Supabase authentication and data management
   - Implemented test fixture files with sample user data, journal entries, and tarot readings